FAQs

 What is the expected time commitment for VSPPs?

-Virtual service engagements are between 12-27 weeks long, depending on the request of the Host Country Partner.
+Virtual Service engagements are 3-6 months long, depending on the request of the Host Country Partner.
 VSPPs engage synchronously and asynchronously for approximately 5-15 hours per week on tasks outlined in their engagement.
-VSPPs and Host Country Counterparts identify mutually agreeable meeting times given the difference in their respective time zones and schedules.
+VSPPs and Host Country Counterparts identify mutually agreeable times to meet, given the difference in their respective time zones and schedules.

 Is the Virtual Service Pilot the same as Peace Corps Volunteer service?

-No. Virtual service is distinct from Peace Corps Volunteer service and Peace Corps Response service.
-Virtual Service Pilot Participants contribute to the mission of the Peace Corps as private citizens while maintaining their other commitments such as work and school.
+No. Virtual Service is distinct from Peace Corps Volunteer service and Peace Corps Response service.
+Virtual Service Pilot Participants contribute to the mission of the Peace Corps as private citizens while maintaining their other personal commitments.

 What activities do VSPPs engage in?